dotnet/docs/docs/core/docker/publish-as-container.md

 - `ASPNETCORE_HTTP_PORTS`
 - `ASPNETCORE_HTTPS_PORTS`

-If these environment variables are present, they're values are parsed and converted to TCP port mappings.
+If these environment variables are present, their values are parsed and converted to TCP port mappings.
 These environment variables are read from your base image, if present, or from the environment variables defined in your project through `ContainerEnvironmentVariable` items.
 For more information, see [ContainerEnvironmentVariable](#containerenvironmentvariable).

 :::zone-end